AndyWright360/Flora-and-Fauna/README.md

 - **Delete Modal:** If the customer opts to delete a review, a modal is displayed to confirm this action as an additional security step.

-- **Wishlist:** A carousel of the customer's selected wishlist items can be browsed on this page.
+- **Wishlist:** A carousel of the customer's selected Wishlist items can be browsed on this page.
 Each item contains an `ADD` and `VIEW` button for convenience.

 ### **Add/Edit Review Page**